Human stories with fantastical settings and circumstances

 Right now, I don't have any published books.
 I've been writing non-fiction content for various publications across the web for years, but that's certainly not the same thing, and it's not the reason I started writing, not by a long shot.

-Currently, I'm working on two projects, both of which fall under the fantasy umbrella and are set in the same world.
+Currently, I'm working on a series of novellas set in an urban fantasy world.
 That world, and its characters, have haunted me for years.
 Always in the background, they'd follow me, becoming more real, developing into something that, I sincerely hope, is worth reading.
 I've spent more time than I care to consider building that world, its history, and the systems that drive it.
 Finally, I've committed to put pen to paper(er, hands to keyboard), and turn it into reality.

 After reading that, your probably think I'm some delusional wack-job who thinks he's got the next big thing.
 I don't.
 Like any writer, my story is important to me, and I only hope to share it and find other people who enjoy it.

-A short story is the first of the two projects.
+The first novella in the series is drafted and in the editing process.
 It's a self-contained urban fantasy which follows a group of anti-heroes with something of an investigative storyline.
-It's urban fantasy, but it doesn't quite fit the mold of much of what's out there.
+It may be urban fantasy, but it doesn't quite fit the mold of much of what's out there.
 There's no major romance component, and you won't find any boy wizards.
 This one's more rooted in the action genre.
 I'm making good progress on it, and it's nearing completion.
-When it's ready, it'll be available as a free ebook, and I'll have more updates on it soon.